Why Aren't We Better at Managing People?

 - The more resources that organisations devote to performance management and the more that they link rewards to performance, the more motivated and effective employees are.

+Bill Harley is Professor of Management and Associate Dean (Global Engagement) in the Faculty of Business and Economics at the University of Melbourne.
 Bill is also Theme Leader for Managing High Performance Workplaces in the newly established Centre for Workplace Leadership.
 He is an internationally recognised expert on high performance work systems, who has published his research in leading international journals and acted as a consultant to numerous national and international organisations, including the OECD and the ILO.